nedhaskins/pe-projects/layouts-grid-notes.md

 - The idea of putting in elements for screen-readers only is coming up again.
 Hide the heading so it doesn’t take up its own grid cell.

-- Using grid {gap}  to create the space between the text and photos without haveing to set and then undo margin-top (in a flex setup)
+- Using grid {gap}  to create the space between the text and photos without having to set and then undo margin-top (in a flex setup)

 Lots of considerations to make about a layout before the code makes an appearance.
 Will text boxes align with images?
 What “guides” will be followed?